adamblumoff/debate-bench/docs/config-guide.md

 # Config Guide

 How DebateBench reads configuration files and how to author them safely.
 All paths are relative to the repo root unless otherwise noted.
+DebateBench is judge-driven and preference-based; scoring dimensions capture perceived qualities, not ground-truth accuracy.

 ## Files
 - `configs/config.yaml` — benchmark + debate + scoring + Elo settings.